Find Professional Help In IL.

 For most alcoholics and drug addicts, a detox period is needed before they can begin rehabilitation.
 Detoxing is the physical cleanse your body naturally takes to rid itself of the harmful substances built up by addiction.
 For some, detox includes mild symptoms and is more of a psychological need than physical.
 However, for most people, detox can be painful and intense, and often requires medical supervision to get through it.
-30-day treatment plans account for this step and in patient residential programs help monitor the withdrawal symptoms to lessen the pain.
-It’s strongly recommended that detox is done in a medical setting, as going “cold turkey” on your own could be detrimental and even cause you to slide back into bad habits as a result.
+This treatment option takes this step into account and in patient residential programs help monitor the withdrawal symptoms to lessen the pain.
+It’s strongly recommended that detox is done in a medical setting, as going “cold turkey” on your own could be detrimental and even cause you to slide back into bad habits as a result.end.

 Once detox is done, 30-day programs then begin a vigorous rehabilitation.
 This includes Cognitive Behavioral therapy, physical exercise, individual and group therapy, and sessions that address co-existing mental illnesses.
 Behavioral therapy will address the habits and triggers that cause the person to use drugs or alcohol.
 This therapy is designed to reroute their thinking and stop them from going to drugs when they are feeling anxious or depressed.
 Physical exercise helps with cravings and helps the body process more serotonin to help them feel a different kind of high, one that is productive and healthy.
 Finally, psychological individual therapy can help uncover the root of the problem and address those issues within the safety of the therapist’s office.